mike632t/x11-calc/README.md

 - Has continuous memory by default.
 Use the '--reset' option to disable it when starting the emulator.

-##### HP 11C + HP 12C + HP 15C + HP 16C
+##### HP 15C

-- Keyboard test is successful but these models do not pass the self-test.
+- Keyboard test is successful but this model does not pass self-test.

 #### Wayland Issues

-- The application window should be a fixed size (this can be modified using '--zoom'), but Wayland does not allow applications to be a fixed size.
+- The application window should be a fixed size (this can be modified using '--zoom') but this depends on the compositor used.

 #### VMS